ethereumjs/ethereumjs-monorepo/config/README.md

 ### Getting the most out of linting

-This lint package is used as git pre-push hook on with the help of [Husky](https://www.npmjs.com/package/husky).
+This lint package is used as git pre-push hook with the help of [Husky](https://www.npmjs.com/package/husky).

 ## Coverage